gopik/storage-reading-list/Paxos.md

 Full replication is achieved with following steps:

 1. Leader keeps retrying accept requests in the background until all nodes have accepted it.
 2. Track chosen entries in the index.
-For every index i with accepted proposal, set minAcceptProposal[i] = Inf.
+For every index i with accepted proposal, set minAcceptProposal[i] = $\infty$.
 This means no proposal will be accepted anymore for that index.
 For each accept request, leader sends firstUnchosenIndex.
 The acceptor knows that every index < firstUnchosenIndex, current proposal is choosen.
 Each leader has a proposal id everytime it sends a prepare request.
 3. Each acceptor includes firstUnchosenIndex as part of accept response.
 Based on this, leader can include logs less than it's firstUnchosenIndex as part of SuccessRPC

 ### Configuration changes